- Summary of the guidelines

 Gene symbols will not usually be assigned to alternative transcripts or to genes predicted solely from in silico data (with no other supporting evidence e.g. significant homology to a characterized gene).

-i) Some letters or combination of letters are used as prefixes or suffixes in a symbol to give a specific meaning and their use for other meanings should be avoided (Section 10).
+- Some letters or combination of letters are used as prefixes or suffixes in a symbol to give a specific meaning and their use for other meanings should be avoided (see "Characters reserved for specific usage").

 Gene names should be brief and specific and should convey the character or function of the gene, but should not attempt to describe everything known about it.
 The first letter of the symbol should be the same as that of the name in order to facilitate alphabetical listing and grouping.
 Gene names are written using American spelling.
 Tissue specificity and molecular weight designations should be avoided as they have only limited use as a description and may in time and across species prove inaccurate; however, they may be incorporated into the gene name if absolutely necessary.
 If necessary, molecular weights may be specified in kilodaltons using the SI unit: kDa with no space after the molecular weight.
 Gene names should not include terms such as nephew, cousin, sister etc. to describe familial relationships with other genes.
 The following gene name syntax should be used: